 The Bell Method represents a rich, hands-on clinical skill set that I have also taught to hundreds of my colleagues through my physical therapy continuing education curriculum to enrich their clinical practice, to maximize their patient outcomes and to re-ignite their enthusiasm for working with their most challenging patients.

-For more information on our private patient and caregiver consultations, click here.
+For more information on our private patient consultations, click here.